 If you are experiencing a medical emergency, please call 911 or seek care at an emergency room.

-Prostate cancer is one of the most common forms of cancer in the United States, with approximately 175,000 men diagnosed every year.
+Prostate cancer is one of the most common forms of cancer in the United States.
+The American Cancer Society estimates that there are 268,490 men diagnosed with prostate cancer in 2022.
 Although many men diagnosed with prostate cancer never experience symptoms or need treatment, more advanced cases can be fatal.

 The difference in life or death hinges on when the disease is detected.
 Early detection is key to beating any form of cancer, and a prostate-specific antigen (PSA) test is a simple and quick way to screen for prostate cancer, especially if you have certain risk factors.